 We also welcome referrals from outreach organisations and councils across Hampshire.
 Please see our referrals page for more information.

 Our facilities and support

-We hope our residents can feel at home during their stay with us.
-We currently have 17 beds on site at Jewry Street (4 single bedrooms, 1 triple and 5 twins) and try to create a safe and comfortable environment.
+We try to create a safe and comfortable environment and hope our residents feel at home during their stay with us.
+Due to the pandemic, we are currently accommodating all residents in single bedrooms.
 There is a television room, quiet room and computer area with three computers, so residents can both relax and have the space and privacy to complete vital tasks such as housing forms and job applications.
 We also have on-site laundry facilities for use by residents.

 During their stay, each resident is provided with:

 - A bed with fresh linen and towels